-The 4 budgies split a millet spray four ways every other day.
-When introducing canned vegetables, we smother them in millet seed which looked as though the mixture remained untouched over the day.
+The budgies enjoy a millet spray every other day.
+When introducing chopped vegetables, we smothered them in millet seed when it looked as though the mixture remained untouched over the day.

-No millet sprays were served although we did leave their basic seed which is currently Higgins Vita Parakeet, which we top with Kaylor of Colorado dried mixed vegetables (those always get eaten totally) switching off with Higgins egg food.
+No millet sprays were served during the day although we did leave their basic seed which is currently Higgins Vita Parakeet, which we top with Higgins dried Leafy Greens (those always get eaten totally) switching off with Higgins egg food.
 The little buggers will not starve.